IowaDave/pxt-constants/README.md

 Figure 5<br>
 Examples of reassigning a variable name to a new value</h5>

-<p>MakeCode (and JavaScript) will obey instructions to change the value attached to a variable name that was declared with the keyword, <code>let</code> â€” even if you did not intend to instruct for that particular change!</p>
+<p>MakeCode (and JavaScript) will obey instructions to change the value attached to a variable name that was declared with the keyword, <code>let</code> &mdash; even if you did not intend to instruct for that particular change!</p>

-<p>After its value changes, calculations performed using the name PI will be incorrect.
+<p>After its value changes, calculations performed using the name <code>pi</code> will be incorrect.
 Bugs like this can and do happen even to experienced programmers.
 They can be difficult to locate.</p>

 <p>This brings us to the third reason why you might want to declare a constant.</p>

-<p>JavaScript will not allow you to change the value attached to a name that was declared with the keyword â€œconstâ€.
+<p>JavaScript will not allow you to change the value attached to a name that was declared with the keyword <code>const</code>.
 The code examples in Figures 4 and 5 above would produce an error, alerting you to the problem before it can cause trouble.</p>

 <p>Now we see the problem: You cannot declare a const directly with blocks.
 If you do so in the main JavaScript window of MakeCode, it will be changed into a variable block.</p>